YoussefEmadOthman/YoussefEmadOthman/README.md

 - 🎓 I'm a 4th-Year Undergrad Student at the BUE majoring in Computer Science and Engineering.
 - 🤝 I’m interested in Data Science, Machine Learning, and Embedded Systems.
-- 🌱 I'm currently learning and improving in the mentioned above fields.
+- 🌱 I'm currently learning and improving my skills in the mentioned above fields.
 - 📄 [View my Resume](Resume.pdf)